Program Overview

 .

-Hyunseok Lee (PLS Fellow, 2023-2026)
+Hyunseok Lee (PLS Fellow, 2023-present)

 Hyunseok is interested in studying the emergent behavior of living mixtures to understand potentially simple principles for such complex systems.
 He is especially interested in spatial structure and collective dynamics of microbes and marine organisms.
 Previously, he has used experiment and theory to study emergent behaviors of microbial communities competing for resources or space.